 The biggest risk to businesses’ transformation plans was delivery and execution, with 27% of respondents having flagged this as a concern.
 Those surveyed also ranked poor underwriter adoption (16%) and unsuitable system implementations or configurations (13%) as top three risks.

 Companies can help themselves swerve issues with execution and delivery by finding the right partner, according to Davies.

-“Working with a company that has a proven track record of success, technology prowess, and deep insurance domain expertise will help minimise project risk and amplify the value realised through such a transformation initiative,” the Xceedance SVP said.
+“Working with a company that has a proven track record of success, technology prowess, and deep insurance domain expertise will help minimize project risk and amplify the value realized through such a transformation initiative,” the Xceedance SVP said.

 PWC also recommended planning a “complete and integrated” change programme rather than “disjointed initiatives”, as well as being clear on what is needed from a tool, and not using agile “as an excuse” for undisciplined project management.

-“It is easy to make assumptions about the benefits new tools can bring, but without the right processes and adoption, the benefits of the change often fail to materialise,” the report said.
+“It is easy to make assumptions about the benefits new tools can bring, but without the right processes and adoption, the benefits of the change often fail to materialize,” the report said.